recantha/StarTrekVoyagerPi/README.md

 # StarTrekVoyagerPi
-Sound for a model by Steff Keightley
+Sound for a model of Voyager built by S Keightley